 Several breast implant symptoms warrant a surgeon’s visit to make sure everything is okay.
 Some symptoms that may indicate a problem with your breast implant include breast pain, swelling, deformity, nipple retraction, change in size, or a palpable mass.

-Some women report feeling some heaviness in their breasts after their boob job.
+Some women report feeling some heaviness in their breasts after their boob job (breast augmentation).
 Obviously, as the implants get larger this becomes more of a problem.
 Most women, given enough time to adapt after surgery, become used to their new breasts.

 Normally, breast implants do not become harder over time.
 On some rare occasions, excessive scarring in your breast might occur, a condition known as “capsular contracture”, making your breasts feel harder than normal.